xtuzy/Yang.Maui.Helper/README.md

 ## Yang.Maui.Helper

 It store some usual helper when i use MAUI, contain some .net platform ui method.
+- Device/Screen/FrameRateCalculator

+    it is simple fps calculator
+- File/CommonFolder

+    platforms have different folder for different function, it is a demo
 - Image/FontAwesomeIcons

     unicode of icons
 - Image/PlatformImageSource

     if you use platform method, sometimes return a platform bitmap, not bytes or stream, you can use this directly show platform bitmap

+- Material/MaterialColorsHelper

+    material color is beautiful
 ## Yang.Maui.Helper.Controls

 - DrawablwView